Cleanliness During Pregnancy: Importance & Tips to Maintain It

 3. Personal Hygiene

-Taking care of your own body, and specifically, your intimate regions is a necessity at this stage.
+Taking care of your own body, and specifically, your intimate regions, is a necessity at this stage to keep personal hygiene in pregnancy optimal.
 Bathe daily and pay extra attention to the pubic region to keep it clean and free from any infection.
-Choose soaps that are plain and natural, near your vagina, so that it doesn’t disturb its natural pH balance.
-Remember to wash your hands before eating anything and keep a sanitiser handy.
+Choose soaps that are plain and natural.
+Experts usually recommend not using any harsh soaps or chemicals to clean the around near your vagina so that it doesn’t disturb its natural pH balance.
+Washing the genital area with cleaning water, in most cases, is enough (2).
+A consultation with the doctor around this topic is wise.
+Washing hands with soap and water before and after handling food, using the toilet, and after touching animals is extremely important (3).

 4. Oral Hygiene

 Dental hygiene and pregnancy go hand-in-hand since what you eat is what the baby eats as well.
-Taking care of your teeth and your gums become even more necessary, given the numerous changes within your body.
+Taking care of your teeth and your gums becomes even more necessary, given the numerous changes within your body.
 Talk to your doctor about using a gum ointment to soothe the inflammation in them.
-An elevation in the levels of estrogen can cause them to swell up and be extra sensitive, which can hurt quite a bit.
-Do remember to brush your teeth two times in a day no matter what.
-Keeping the buildup of plaque in check is necessary, and flossing can help you with that, too.
+An elevation in the levels of estrogen can cause them to swell up and be extra sensitive, which can hurt quite a bit (2).
+Gingivitis, dental cavities, bad breath, mouth dryness, loose teeth, etc., are some dental issues faced by many pregnant women (4).
+Do remember to brush your teeth and floss two times a day, no matter what.
+Keeping the buildup of plaque in check is necessary, and flossing can help you with that, too. regular teeth cleanings during pregnancy by a certified dental expert help find out dental problems and treat them timely (5).

 5. Breast Care

 Breast hygiene during pregnancy is necessary, too.
 Most women observe colostrum leaks towards the end of the first trimester.
 This needs to be cleaned regularly, for damp breasts can easily get itchy and unhygienic.
-Change bra pads regularly after they get wet and use lotions to treat nipple cracks, as suggested by your doctor.
+Change bra pads regularly after they get wet, and use lotions to treat nipple cracks, as suggested by your doctor.
+After your daily bath, make sure there is no soap left on your nipples.
+Leftover soap residue on nipples can make them dry and crack, making them vulnerable to infections (6).

 Hygiene is one factor that is important in every stage of life.
 Its importance increases when you are pregnant, and it works to your benefit in focusing on the specifics of it.
 Pretty soon, you will be holding your child in your own hands and feeding him off your breasts, so it is best you stay clean and healthy to have him the same way.